gc4rella/go-dummy-vnfm/README.md

 ## Source Code and documentation

-The Source Code of the other Open Baton projects can be found [here][openbaton-github] and the documentation can be found [here][openbaton-doc]
+The Source Code of the other Open Baton projects can be found [on their GitHub page][openbaton-github], and the documentation can be found [on the official website][openbaton-doc].

 ## News and Website